SunilKumar-K/DSA-with-HumbleFoos/mds/linkedLists.md

 ## How to add a element at a given position or a given index ?

-- we need to need traverse form head node to given index later you get that address of that node later you need to create object of that and data and that address . if size is equal to 0 then we will wall addFirst(data) and also size is equal to size then we will call addFirst(data).
+- we need to traverse form head node to given index later you get that address of that node later you need to create object of that data and that address . if size is equal to 0 then we will call addFirst(data) and also index is equal to size then we will call addLast(data) otherwise we follow this procedure.

 ![Insert at position](https://github.com/HumbleFool830/100-Day-s-of-DSA-challenge-/blob/main/Images/insertatposition.jpeg)